odysian/aws-terraform-infrastructure/docs/SECURITY.md

 **Security Groups**
 - **ALB SG**
-  - Inbound: HTTP 80 from the internet
+  - Inbound: HTTP 80 and HTTPS 443 from the internet
   - Outbound: HTTP/HTTPS to web instances
 - **Web Instance SG**
   - Inbound: HTTP 80 from ALB SG only